Key takeaways:

 - Make sure 60 days have passed after a recent domain transfer between registrars.

-- Check if the registrant email address connected to the domain you’re transferring out is up to date.
+- Check whether the registrant email address associated with the domain you’re transferring out is up to date.

 - Disable temporarily any domain privacy protection feature.